klevu/jsv2-early-adopters/getting-started/1-hello-world/README.md

 # Hello World Tutorials

-This is the best place to start with Klevu JSv2, with these framework-specific tutorials guiding you through the process of getting started.
+This is the best place to start with Klevu JS Library, with these framework-specific tutorials guiding you through the process of getting started.

 - **[Get started with Shopify](/getting-started/1-hello-world/shopify)**